Short History of the University

 Numerous students, lecturers and staff took part in the Revolution of 1956, predominately taking care of the wounded.
 Many of them were forced into emigration following the Soviet invasion of Hungary, while those who remained faced retribution.

 Intensifying international relations starting in the 1960s allowed the university to keep pace with the international scientific world.
-The German and English-language programmes were started, and other significant developments took place, such as the construction of the Theoretical Block at Nagyvárad Tér (NET).
+The German and English-language programs were started, and other significant developments took place, such as the construction of the Theoretical Block at Nagyvárad Tér (NET).
 By the end of the 1990s, more than 3100 hospital beds were in use at the University’s clinics.

 On January 1, 2000, Semmelweis University of Medicine (SOTE) merged with the Imre Haynal University of Health Sciences (HIETE) and the University of Physical Education (TF), and was renamed Semmelweis University.
 With the addition of the Faculty of Health and Public Administration in March 2010, the University comprised a total of six faculties, namely the Faculty of Dentistry, the Faculty of Health and Public Administration, the Faculty of Health Sciences, the Faculty of Medicine, the Faculty of Pharmaceutical Sciences, and the Faculty of Physical Education and Sport Sciences until September 1, 2014.